 - Invoked intentionally by the spring transition bonus mini-game.
 The game will often give you one or two directional combos over and over until you're able to do them in mere moments without thought only to give you a completely different combo, causing you to slip up and miss out on the bonus rings.

-- Invulnerable Attack: Collecting rings chargers up Sonic's Dash Meter, which allows him to run extra fast for a while.
-Using it causes all obstacles, including gaps and barricades, to have no effect on him at all. the Head Start item is basically the same thing, except you get to use it at the start of a new game without any rings.
+- Invulnerable Attack: Collecting rings charges up Sonic's Dash Meter, which allows him to run extra fast for a while.
+Using it causes all obstacles, including gaps and barricades, to have no effect on him at all.
+The Head Start item is basically the same thing, except you get to use it at the start of a new game without any rings.

 - Luck-Based Mission: Certain missions, such as going through X loops or destroying X Choppers, can be a crapshoot as, due to the Cut and Paste Environments nature of the game, it's entirely possible for the player to simply not come across any, even if they try to take paths that are more likely to include said obstacles.
 Fortunately, these missions are usually cumulative rather than needing to be done on a single run, so you'll still finish them eventually.

-- One-Hit-Point Wonder: Sonic, although it's especially glaring in this game, because any obstacle Sonic touches without dashing (that isn't an enemy) will make him keel over instantly, even if he has rings!
+- One-Hit-Point Wonder: Sonic (or whoever you're playing as), although it's especially glaring in this game, because any obstacle Sonic touches without dashing (that isn't an enemy, spikes, or a bomb) will make him keel over instantly, even if he has rings!
+It's especially egregious in that Rings somehow protect you from bombs, spikes, and Badniks (all things that are obviously harmful), but not from walls, pillars, bridges, and other things that don't have much potential for causing injury at subsonic speeds.

 - Like in the main series, this can be extended to two hits if a shield bubble is picked up.